Lecturers' Professional Development Fund (LPDF)

 - an itemized budget

 Examples of appropriate expenditures include participation at national or international professional meetings and pedagogical programs, graduate student or work study assistance, computer hardware or software, travel required to access resources of other institutions, subscriptions to professional journals, and editorial assistance.
-Funding may not be used for course work in pursuit of a degree.
+Funding may not be used for course work in pursuit of a degree or to reimburse costs already incurred.

 CRLT requires all grant recipients to help disseminate their results by completing a brief web form within three months of the project’s completion.
 These reports will be publicly displayed on the CRLT Grants Reporting website.